TilmanNeumann/java-math-library/README.md

 Note that for factoring very large numbers with multi-threaded algorithms like PSIQS, PSIQS_U, CombinedFactorAlgorithm or BatchFactorizer, the number of threads should not exceed the number of physical cores of your computer.
 The number size bound where this effect sets in seems to depend mostly on the L3 cache of your computer.
 The cause is explained well in [SMT disadvantages](https://en.wikipedia.org/wiki/Simultaneous_multithreading#Disadvantages).

-## Factoring records
+## Factoring performance

+Here is an actual performance comparison of [jml 1.4.0 CombinedFactorAlgorithm vs. Yafu](doc/PSIQS-performance.txt).
+They seem to be more or less on the same level now.

-My current factoring record is the 400 bit (121 decimal digits) hard semiprime
+jml's current factoring record is the 400 bit (121 decimal digits) hard semiprime
 <code>
 1830579336380661228946399959861611337905178485105549386694491711628042180605636192081652243693741094118383699736168785617
 = 785506617513464525087105385677215644061830019071786760495463 * 2330444194315502255622868487811486748081284934379686652689159
 </code><br />

 Its factorization took less than 22 hours on a Ryzen 9 3900X with 12 sieve threads using jml 1.1.
 See [factoring report on mersenneforum.org](https://www.mersenneforum.org/showthread.php?p=583868#post583868).

+Actually it should be easy to beat that.
+I didn't try that number or anything bigger again.

 ## Authors